Headlines

 0 comments

 As things stand, the NHL is planning to have games resume at some point over the coming weeks.
 Assuming the regular season continues, there will be plenty of things to watch for over the stretch run.
 Over the coming weeks, PHR will examine the top stretch run storylines for each team.
-We continue our look at the Central Division with Winnipeg.
+We open up our look at the Atlantic Division with Boston.

 Photo courtesy of USA Today Sports Images.